YimingYAN/QP-Test-Problems/README.md

 These problems are consistent with the discrption from Maros and Meszaros.

 * ***BUT we do observe that for some problems, rl ~= ru.***
   * If some elements of rl are not -inf or some elements of ru are not +inf, we may remove some rows in A where -inf <= A(i,:)x <= +inf.
-According to the discription of Maros and Meszaros, this is not supposed to happen.
+According to the discription from Maros and Meszaros, this is not supposed to happen.
 Curently I have no idea whether it is a bug in coinRead or these problems are just like this.
   * If all elements of rl is -inf and all elements of ru is +inf, there is no need to have A. So the problem has the follwoing format
 ```
       min  0.5 x'Qx + c'x